Quark-sector Lorentz violation in $Z$-boson production: Conclusions and future outlook

 \section{Conclusions and future outlook}

-In this work we have extended the framework developed in \cite{Kostelecky:2019fse} to describe spin-dependent effects coupled through the production of $Z$ bosons.
-Estimated bounds on CPT-even and dimensionless quark-sector coefficients for Lorentz violation for all bound quark species are placed using data taken at the LHC.
+In this work, we have extended the framework developed in \cite{Kostelecky:2019fse} to describe spin-dependent effects coupled through the production of $Z$ bosons.
+Real and estimated bounds on CPT-even and dimensionless quark-sector coefficients for Lorentz violation for the first two generations of quarks are placed using data taken at the LHC.
 Bounds generically range from the $10^{-1}$-$10^{-5}$ level, with the most sensitivity for the light quarks given their greater PDFs magnitudes at low $x$.
 These results highlight encouraging prospects for expanding the space of constraints on numerous quark-sector Lorentz-violating effects.
-Future studies involving charged-current and polarized processes, in addition to effects from nonabelian gauge fields, will significantly extend the reach for detecting potential violations of CPT and Lorentz invariance in future collider experiments.
+Future studies incorporating mass effects from heavy quarks, charged-current processes, polarized processes, and effects from radiative corrections and nonabelian gauge fields, will significantly extend the reach for detecting potential violations of CPT and Lorentz invariance in existing and future collider experiments.